 The investment process is of great importance to the return, and there will be periods, during which our investment processes will not contribute to achieving the return targets.
 This may result in a return lower than the basis of comparison.
 For instance, there may be periods during which the way portfolio managers select the fund's investments does not work well or where investments with a certain characteristic that is normally considered positive do not perform well.
 Moreover, investors must be aware that due to the use of the same investment process in all funds within the same asset class, it is to be expected that the funds' relative returns will correlate strongly with the basis of comparison for periods.
-This is particularly important if investors invest in various funds.
+This is particularly important if investors invest in different funds.

-6.2.4 Risks associated with operating the association
+6.2.4 Risks associated with the operation of the association

 To avoid errors in the operation of the association, a large number of control and business procedures have been established to reduce the risk of error.
 We continuously work on developing the systems and we strive to reduce the risk of human error as much as possible.
-Moreover, a management information system has been designed to ensure that we continuously follow up on costs and returns.
-Returns are checked regularly.
-If, in some respects, the development is not to our satisfaction, we assess what can be done to turn the development.
+Moreover, a management information system has been designed to ensure that we regularly follow up on costs and returns.
+Returns are regularly checked.
+If there are areas which do not develop to our satisfaction, we assess what can be done to turn the development.